SavannahHQ/docs/api/index.md

 You can create a new `Identity` by senting a POST message to the `Identity` endpoint.
 Creating an `Identiy` will also create a `Member` for that `Identity`

+You may also set tags on a member by passing an array of tag names to the `tags` field.
+If a tag by a given name does not already exist, Savannah will automatically create one for you.

 ```
 curl -X POST -d "@-" -H "Content-Type: application/json" -H "Authorization: token f32fde77-ebbb-4799-94f7-065846da88bf" https://savannahcrm.com/api/v1/identity/ <<EOF
 {